-- iii) You submit your application to us using an ABC Exclusion Note Request Form: - For daily, weekly and fortnightly publications within 7 days of the normal issue date of the affected issue. - For monthly and lesser frequency publications within 30 days of the normal issue date of the affected issue.
+- Demonstrate, with reference to previous issues, that the initial planned level of distribution declared is bona fide; and - 2.
+Provide evidence of the potential event that threatens disruption to your distribution. - ii) The publication is likely to be affected because of the occurrence of a Local Bank Holiday (only recognised regionally or locally) and you have evidence the banks were closed or had restricted opening hours. - iii) You submit your application to us using an ABC Exclusion Note Request Form: - For daily, weekly and fortnightly publications within 7 days of the normal issue date of the affected issue. - For monthly and lesser frequency publications within 30 days of the normal issue date of the affected issue.

-If we do not issue an exclusion note we will issue a rejection notice detailing the reason for rejection
+If we do not issue an exclusion note we will issue a rejection notice detailing the reason for rejection.

-- c) Daily Publications Optional exclusion: You may optionally exclude the following issues without applying for an exclusion note: - Any issue published on an Official National Public Holiday (England, Scotland, NI or Wales as appropriate). - ii) Issues published during the Christmas/New Year trading period, which is defined as from Christmas Eve to the first Sunday after New Year's Day (inclusive). - d) Weekly Publications ABC granted exclusion: You may exclude an issue for which we have issued an exclusion note.
-You can apply for an ABC granted exclusion if: - The normal net sale has been disrupted by the occurrence of an Official National Public Holiday (England, Scotland, NI or Wales as appropriate). - ii) The publication is likely to be affected because of the occurrence of a local public holiday, that is evidenced either: - By publication on an official local authority website; or - By virtue of a long-standing custom/tradition previously recognised by ABC. - iii) The normal net sale has been disrupted by the occurrence of a religious holiday (with the exception of Easter Sunday) and you can demonstrate that the supplies to retailers have been curtailed on the day in question. - iv) You submit your application to us using an ABC Exclusion Note Request Form: - For daily, weekly and fortnightly publications within 7 days of the normal issue date of the affected issue. - For monthly and lesser frequency publications within 30 days of the normal issue date of the affected issue.
+- c) Daily Publications Optional exclusion: You may optionally exclude the following issues without applying for an exclusion note: - i) Any issue published on an Official National Public Holiday (England, Scotland, NI or Wales as appropriate). - ii) Issues published during the Christmas/New Year trading period, which is defined as from Christmas Eve to the first Sunday after New Year's Day (inclusive).
+Note: - If the fall of days renders these dates inappropriate ABC reserves the right to amend the dates for any particular year - d) Weekly Publications ABC granted exclusion: You may exclude an issue for which we have issued an exclusion note.
+You can apply for an ABC granted exclusion if: - i) The normal net sale has been disrupted by the occurrence of an Official National Public Holiday (England, Scotland, NI or Wales as appropriate). - ii) The publication is likely to be affected because of the occurrence of a Local Bank Holiday (only recognised regionally or locally) and you have evidence the banks were closed or had restricted opening hours. - iii) The normal net sale has been disrupted by the occurrence of a religious holiday (with the exception of Easter Sunday) and you can demonstrate that the supplies to retailers have been curtailed on the day in question. - iv) You submit your application to us using an ABC Exclusion Note Request Form: - For daily, weekly and fortnightly publications within 7 days of the normal issue date of the affected issue. - For monthly and lesser frequency publications within 30 days of the normal issue date of the affected issue.

-If we do not issue an exclusion note we will issue a rejection notice detailing the reason for rejection
+If we do not issue an exclusion note we will issue a rejection notice detailing the reason for rejection.

-- e) Weekly Publications Optional exclusion: You may optionally exclude the following issues without applying for an exclusion note: - Any two of the three issues published in the three weeks preceding the first Sunday after New Year's Day. - ii) An issue published on Easter Sunday - iii) In England, Northern Ireland or Wales either the issue published in the week containing Good Friday or the issue published in the week containing Easter Monday. - iv) In Scotland the issue published in the week containing Good Friday. - 3.
-Issues allowed to be excluded from the average circulation figure will be reported - a) Any issues excluded from the reported circulation will be reported on the Certificate.
+- e) Weekly Publications Optional exclusion: You may optionally exclude the following issues without applying for an exclusion note: - i) Any two of the three issues published in the three weeks preceding the first Sunday after New Year's Day. - ii) An issue published on Easter Sunday - iii) In England, Northern Ireland or Wales either the issue published in the week containing Good Friday or the issue published in the week containing Easter Monday. - iv) In Scotland the issue published in the week containing Good Friday. - 3.
+Issues allowed to be excluded from the average circulation figure will be reported a) Any issues excluded from the reported circulation will be reported on the Certificate.